Wyndham Grand Orlando Bonnet Creek Resort Review

 There was even a little pirate-theming.
 My kind of place…

-This walkway extends in a full circle around the water.
+This walkway extends in a complete circle around the water.
 You can jog or walk around the entire thing.

 It felt like every age group was taken into consideration.
 I could see children, teens, young adults, parents, and grandparents all having a pleasant time here.